 Math Lessons for a Living Education (MLFLE) at first looks like a traditional program for grades one through six.
 The six MLFLE courses are labeled as Level 1 through Level 6.
 Levels might correspond to grade levels, but you need not use them that way.
 I suspect that some parents will want to start their kindergartners in Level 1.
 A free downloadable placement test will help you figure out which level to use.

 In spite of appearances, the MLFLE series has some significant features that set it apart from traditional programs.
 It was written primarily for homeschooling families.
-In addition, author Angela O’Dell incorporates a number of elements of Charlotte Mason’s methodology into these courses.
+In addition, author Angela O’Dell incorporates several elements of Charlotte Mason’s methodology.

 Key Features